MontiCore/monticore/docs/BestPractices-Language-Design.md

 grammar Host { A = I*; interface I; }
 ```

-Another language `Embedded` that has no connection to the `Host` language,
+Another language `Embedded`, that has no connection to the `Host` language,
 defines a class nonterminal `E`.

 ```